 As the centuries passed, things started to change slowly, and the pants and shirts that they wore started to resemble more and more the ones that we wear now.
 In the 18th century, another distinction was made, where the clothes that were worn at Court were different than the everyday clothes.
 As time passed, there were fewer occasions that required a full dress at the Court, and by the end of the 18th century, they had disappeared completely.

 Things changed drastically during the industrial revolution since production changed completely, and everything was produced in mass.
 In the 20th century, almost everything became available for the average citizen, and more comfortable and stylish clothes started to become the norm.
 Every decade since the 1920’s up to this day has had a distinctive sense of fashion.
 We have witnessed how people have started to pay more and more attention to the clothes that we wear and the way that we present ourselves.
 You can say that a fashion revolution happened during the 20th century, while the economic boom helped it a lot, it was also the invention of the television that gave people new ideas as to what to wear and when to wear it.
+TV and movie stars started promoting new fashion trends that became more widely accessible to the general public.
+The beauty industry boomed and French manicures of various designs, as well as pedicures, facials and body hair removal became a mandatory staple of whatever fashion look you wanted to go for.
 This was the cause of the new industries that are now worth billions and billions of dollars.
 The fashion industry is approximately worth $2.4 trillion, yes you read that correctly, and it has been going through a steady increase every year, and with the economic development of many African and Asian countries, it is hard to predict how big the market will be.